SpectraL519/cpp-ap/docs/tutorial.md

 ## Adding Arguments

 The parser supports both positional and optional arguments.
 Both argument types are identified by their names represented as strings.
-Arguments can be defined with only a primary name or with a primary and a secondary (short) name.
+Arguments are identified using their names.

 > [!NOTE]
 >